smc/mlmorph/NOTES.md

 There is another binding which looks recent at https://github.com/hbuschme/pysfstmorph.
 Both of them does not seem to work.
 Better use the HFST compiler and use HFST python bindings.

 HFST python bindings are not packaged for debian.
-Install  switg, python3-dev packages, go to python folder of HFST source code, run,
+Install swig, python3-dev packages, go to python folder of HFST source code, run,

 ```bash
 python3 setup.py build_ext --inplace